alibaba/graphlearn-for-pytorch/examples/igbh/README.md

 ```

 Note that the original graph is in COO fornat, the above scripts will transform
 the graph from COO to CSC or CSR according to the edge direction of sampling.
+If `--use_fp16` is enabled, the feature will be converted from `fp32`into `fp16`.
-This process
+This process could be time consuming.
-is time consuming when the graph is large.
 We provide a script to convert and persist
-the graph in CSC or CSR format:
+the graph layout (from `COO` to `CSC` or `CSR`) and the data type of feature:
 ```
-python compress_graph.py --dataset_size='tiny' --layout='CSC'
+python compress_graph.py --dataset_size='tiny' --layout='CSC' --use_fp16
 ```

-Once the CSC or CSR is persisted, train the model with `--cpu_mode='CSC'`
+Once the conversion is completed, train the model:
-or `--cpu_mode='CSR'`.

 ```
 CUDA_VISIBLE_DEVICES=0,1 python train_rgnn_multi_gpu.py --model='rgat' --dataset_size='tiny' --num_classes=19 --use_fp16 --layout='CSC'
 ```

 Note that, when the sampling edge direction is `in`, the layout should be `CSC`.
 When the sampling edge direction is `out`, the layout should be `CSR`.

 ## 3. Distributed (multi nodes) examples